tobealive/docs/docs/concepts/templates/directives.md

 Everything between the directive and `@end` is considered to be its body.

-Inside the body, newlines at the beginning and at the end are ignored, to avoid extra spaces in the resulting html.
+Inside the body, newlines at the beginning and at the end are ignored, to avoid extra spaces in the resulting text.

 ### `if` statement